MicrosoftDocs/sql-docs/docs/azure-data-studio/tutorial-create-extension.md

 ---
-title: "Tutorial: Create an extension for Azure Data Studio (preview) | Microsoft Docs"
+title: "Tutorial: Create an extension for Azure Data Studio | Microsoft Docs"
-description: This tutorial demonstrates how to create an extension for Azure Data Studio (preview). ms.custom: "tools|sos" ms.date: "09/24/2018" ms.prod: sql
+description: This tutorial demonstrates how to create an extension for Azure Data Studio. ms.custom: "tools|sos" ms.date: "09/24/2018" ms.prod: sql